B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 Examples

-They can also be asked to use different semi-concrete representations to represent a given number.
+They can also be asked to use different visual representations to represent a given number.

 Examples

-Students have learned to use a number line to locate whole numbers and to count to large numbers in intervals.
-They can also use it to locate decimal numbers.
-To do this, students need to understand how to subdivide the intervals and to recognize what each interval corresponds to.
+Students have learned to locate whole numbers on a number line.
+They can similarly use number lines to locate decimal numbers.
+To do this, students need to understand how to define and partition the intervals used on it.

 Symbolic Representations